mrgnhnt96/revali/doc-site/docs/constructs/revali_server/access-control/allow-headers.md

 ### Success CORs Requests

-If a client sends a request with allowed headers, the server will respond with a `200 OK` status code, along with the allowed headers.
+If a client sends a request with allowed headers, the server will respond with a `200 OK` status code, along with the allowed headers, methods, and origins.

 [scoping]: ../lifecycle-components/index.md#scoping
 [failed-cors-requests]: ../../../revali/app-configuration/default-responses.md#failed-cors